petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 ## Treat failure as deployment failure

-The VM application extension always returns a *success* regardless of whether any VM app failed while being installed/updated/removed.
+The VM Application extension always returns a *success* regardless of whether any VM app failed while being installed/updated/removed.
 The VM Application extension only reports the extension status as failure when there's a problem with the extension or the underlying infrastructure.
 This behavior is triggered by the "treat failure as deployment failure" flag, which is set to `$false` by default and can be changed to `$true`.
 The failure flag can be configured in [PowerShell](/powershell/module/az.compute/add-azvmgalleryapplication#parameters) or [CLI](/cli/azure/vm/application#az-vm-application-set).

 ## Troubleshooting VM Applications

-To know whether a particular VM application was successfully added to the VM instance, check the message of the VM Application extension.
+To know whether a particular VM Application was successfully added to the VM instance, check the message of the VM Application extension.

 To learn more about getting the status of VM extensions, see [Virtual machine extensions and features for Linux](extensions/features-linux.md#view-extension-status) and [Virtual machine extensions and features for Windows](extensions/features-windows.md#view-extension-status).